Creating Game Data

 The steps to be followed depend largely on the model.
 Screenshots below can be used as an overview.

-Select Mesh Open Modifier list Click skin Open advanced parameters Change bone affect limit to 4 Open material editor Textures need be Bitmap type Textures need be Bitmap type The same in second material editor, Glossines adjusted to 3 Run exporter Choose gltf or glb Result in view3dscene
+Select Mesh Open Modifier list Click skin Open advanced parameters Change bone affect limit to 4 Open material editor Textures need be Bitmap type Textures need be Bitmap type The same in second material editor, Glossines adjusted to 3 Run exporter Choose gltf or glb Result in castle-model-viewer

 2.3.
 Export differences